 In addition to our reliance on patent protection for our inventions, products, and technologies, we also seek to protect our brand through the procurement of trademark rights.
-As of March 3, 2022, we have certain trademark registrations and pending applications for trademark registration, for the marks DISEASE CANCELLING and IMMUNEERING in the United States and/or certain foreign jurisdictions.
+As of February 27, 2023, we own certain trademark registrations and pending applications for trademark registration, for the marks FLUENCY, DISEASE CANCELLING and IMMUNEERING in the United States and/or certain foreign jurisdictions.
 Furthermore, we rely on trade secrets, know-how, unpatented technology and other proprietary information, to strengthen our competitive position.
 We have determined that certain technologies, including some of our software, are better protected as trade secrets.
 To mitigate the possibility of trade secret misappropriation, we enter into non-disclosure and confidentiality agreements with parties who have access to our trade secrets, such as our employees, consultants, advisors and other third parties.
 We also enter into invention assignment agreements with our employees and consultants that obligate them to assign to us any inventions they have developed while working for us.
 We generally control access to our proprietary and confidential information through the use of internal and external controls that are subject to periodic review.
-Although we take steps to protect our proprietary information and techniques or otherwise gain access to our trade secrets or disclose our technology.
+Although we take steps to protect our proprietary information and trade secrets, third parties may independently develop substantially equivalent proprietary information and techniques or otherwise gain access to our trade secrets or disclose our technology.
 As a result, we may not be able to meaningfully protect our trade secrets.
 For further discussion of the risks relating to intellectual property, see the section titled "Risk Factors-Risks Related to Our Intellectual Property."